UdhyaKumarKMIT/Github-commands/README.md

 GitHub is a cloud-based platform used to store and manage code using **Git**, a version control system.
 It helps developers **collaborate**, **track changes**, and **work together** smoothly.
-Used primarily for code sharing and version control tool.
+Used primarily for code sharing and version control.
+Allows developers to collaborate and integrate the code.

 ### ✨ Why GitHub?